Janosch-Gehring/nlu-annotations/ambiguity_task/resources/intro_text.md

 Also, feel free to add comments in the comment field.

+If the ambiguous word appears multiple times in the text, annotate *only* the instance that is highlighted in color.

 There will be times where there is no objectively correct answer.
 Whatever the case, carefully think about how much sense a reading would make in the context of the sentences.

 ---